Juan-Luis Montero

 Juan-Luis Montero (born 28 April 1971 in Bar-sur-Seine) is a French former professional footballer who played as defender between 1990 and 2010.
 He was most recently the manager of Saint-Quentin.

-He played his entire career in France for Troyes AC, FC Lorient, CS Sedan Ardennes, En Avant de Guingamp, Clermont Foot, Toulouse Fontaines Club and Sainte-Savine Rivière de Corps.
+He played his entire career in France for Troyes, Lorient, Sedan, Guingamp, Clermont, Toulouse Fontaines and Sainte-Savine Rivière de Corps.

 Managerial career

 In June 2017 he became manager of FCA Troyes.
 He left the position in the summer 2019 and instead became head coach of FCM Troyes.

 In February 2020, he was appointed manager of Saint-Quentin.
 He left the club at the end of the curtailed 2020–21 season.